 Proposals must be submitted with all relevant attachments to the email address y4bf.ug@undp.org with a copy to tenders.kampala@undp.org.
-The subject line must be clearly marked as "Youth4Business Facility Innovation Challenge Fund and Growth Accelerator Proposal" and MUST also bear the name of the Proposer.
+The subject line must be clearly marked as "Youth4Business Facility Innovation Challenge Fund and Growth Accelerator Proposal for the Development Minerals Subsector" and MUST also bear the name of the Proposer.
 Please note that the maximum file size attachable is 35MB.